Watermark-based Attribution of AI-Generated Content: Experiments

-In adversarial settings, an attacker may apply adversarial post-processing to perturb watermarked images to evade detection/attribution.
-HiDDeN is not robust to adversarial post-processing in the white-box setting~\cite{jiang2023evading}, i.e., watermark can be removed from a watermarked image without sacrificing its visual quality.
-Thus, HiDDeN-based detection/attribution is also not robust to adversarial post-processing in the white-box setting, i.e., TDR/TAR can be reduced to 0 while maintaining image quality.

-Figure~\ref{adversarial-processing} shows the average SSIM between watermarked images and their adversarially post-processed versions as a function of query budget in the black-box setting (i.e., WEvade-B-Q~\cite{jiang2023evading}), where the query budget is the number of queries to the detection API for \emph{each} watermarked image.
-HiDDeN is trained via adversarial training in these experiments.
-Both TDR and TAR are 0 in these experiments since WEvade-B-Q always guarantees evasion~\cite{jiang2023evading}.
+\myparatight{Adversarial post-processing} Adversarial post-processing~\citep{jiang2023evading} carefully perturbs a watermarked image to evade detection/attribution.
+Watermarking is not robust to adversarial post-processing in white-box setting.
+Thus, detection/attribution is also not robust in such setting, i.e., TDR/TAR can be reduced to 0 while maintaining image quality.
+Figure~\ref{fig:bbox ssim} in the Appendix shows the average SSIM between watermarked images and their adversarially post-processed versions in the black-box setting (i.e., using attack WEvade-B-Q~\citep{jiang2023evading}) as a function of the number of queries to the detection API for \emph{each} watermarked image, where the watermarking method is HiDDeN.
+Both TDR and TAR are 0 in these experiments since WEvade-B-Q always guarantees evasion.
 However, adversarial post-processing substantially sacrifices image quality in the black-box setting (i.e., SSIM is small) even if an attacker can query the detection API for a large number of times.
-Figure~\ref{ssim_Wevade_64bits} in Appendix shows several examples of adversarially post-processed images with degraded visual quality.
-Our results show that HiDDeN and thus our HiDDeN-based detection/attribution have good robustness to adversarial post-processing in the black-box setting.
+Figure~\ref{ssim_Wevade_64bits} in the Appendix shows several examples.
+Our results show that detection/attribution have good robustness to adversarial post-processing in the black-box setting.

-We note that Jiang et al.~\cite{jiang2023evading} showed adversarial post-processing does not sacrifice image visual quality in the black-box setting when evading HiDDeN, which we can reproduce using their publicly available code and the same parameter setting.
-However, they use watermark length 30, while we use 64; and they use a simple neural network as the decoder, while we use ResNet18 as the decoder.
-Moreover, we use stronger adversarial training with a larger range of parameters for the post-processing.
-Our results show that longer watermarks, more expressive decoder, and stronger adversarial training can further enhance robustness of HiDDeN.